Coderived and contraderived categories of locally presentable abelian DG-categories: Introduction

 We will say that an additive DG\+category $\bE$ with shifts and cones is \emph{locally $\lambda$\+pre\-sent\-able} if both the additive categories $\sZ^0(\bE)$ and $\sZ^0(\bE^\bec)$ are locally $\lambda$\+pre\-sent\-able.
 In other words, this means that $\bE$ satisfies the assumptions and the equivalent conditions of Proposition~\ref{locally-presentable-DG-categories}.
 A DG\+category is called \emph{locally presentable} if it is locally $\lambda$\+presentable for some infinite regular cardinal~$\lambda$.

 In particular, locally $\omega$\+presentable DG\+categories (where $\omega$~is the minimal infinite cardinal) are called \emph{locally finitely presentable}.

 \begin{exs} (1)~Let $\sE$ be a locally $\lambda$\+presentable additive category.
-Then it is clear that the additive category of graded objects $\sG(\sE) =\sE^\boZ$ is locally $\lambda$\+presentable; and the additive category of complexes $\sC(\sE)=\sZ^0(\bC(\sE))$ is locally $\lambda$\+presentable by~\cite[Lemma~6.3]{PS4}.
+Then it is clear that the additive category of graded objects $\sG(\sE) =\sE^\boZ$ is locally $\lambda$\+presentable.
+For an uncountable regular cardinal~$\lambda$, an object of $\sG(\sE)$ is $\lambda$\+presentable if and only if all its grading components are $\lambda$\+presentable (see Example~\ref{locally-coherent-DG-category-of-complexes}(1) below for a discussion of the case $\lambda=\omega$).
+The additive category of complexes $\sC(\sE)=\sZ^0(\bC(\sE))$ is locally $\lambda$\+presentable by~\cite[Lemma~6.3]{PS4}.
 We recall that the additive category $\sZ^0(\bC(\sE)^\bec)$ is equivalent to $\sG(\sE)$ according to Section~\ref{almost-involution-complexes-subsecn}.
 Hence the DG\+category $\bC(\sE)$ of complexes in $\sE$ is locally $\lambda$\+presentable.

 (2)~Let $\sB$ be a locally presentable abelian category with enough projective objects.
 Then it is obvious that the abelian category of graded objects $\sG(\sB)=\sB^\boZ$ also has enough projectives.
 Following Example~\ref{abelian-DG-category-of-complexes-example}, the DG\+category of complexes $\bC(\sB)$ is an abelian DG\+category.
 Thus $\bC(\sB)$ is a locally presentable abelian DG\+category with enough projective objects. \end{exs}